 Okay now, this is our jam.
 Flashcards, particularly digital, are one of the most useful tools for active recall and, therefore, efficient, effective studying.
 On the one side of a flashcard, there is a question, which prompts you to actively recall the answer from memory.
 Only once you've answered it do you turn the card over to reveal the answer.

-It's elegantly simple ... but Brainscape's flashcards have taken it further by marrying active recall with two other cognitive learning principles: spaced-repetition and metacognition.
-Together, these three form the perfect trifecta to optimized learning.
+It's elegantly simple ... but Brainscape's flashcards have taken it further by marrying active recall with three other cognitive learning principles: spaced-repetition, metacognition, and interleaving practice.
+Together, these are the perfect artillery to optimize learning.

 Use active recall to study for your next exam